causalMedAnalysis/causalMedR/README.md

   * A super learner for E(Y|C,M,D)
   * A super learner for E(E(Y|C,D=d,M)|C,D)

-When multiple mediators are analyzed, only the Type 2 Estimator can be used, and the function estimates multivariate natural effects across the set of mediators.
+When multiple mediators are analyzed, only the Type 2 Estimator can be used, and the function estimates multivariate natural effects across the set of mediators considered as a whole.

 ### Function